 Medical Education | Primary Care

 Eastman, Lindsey Marie, "Patient Awareness and Understanding of Intrauterine Devices" (2016).
-Family Medicine Clerkship Student Projects.
+Family Medicine Block Clerkship, Student Projects.
 187.